-One reason why the LPO techniques succeed in this environment is that they focus on and combine the patterns of numbers on the thin side of the candidate imbalance.
-When the imbalance is extreme, the LPO analysis can discover orphans, candidates belonging to no patterns.
+Pattern analysis after AIC building is a return to systematic discipline.
+One reason why it techniques succeeds at this point is the focus patterns of values on the thin side of a candidate imbalance.
+When the imbalance is extreme, pattern analysis can discover orphans, candidates belonging to no patterns.
 A demonstration is coming up soon .

-I believe the Insane collection does require trials, not guesses.
+I believe the Insane collection does require trials, but not guesses.
 I hope the review made the case that trials of cluster colors and long inference chains should be deferred while reasonable alternatives remain.
-But clearly, labels of “trial and error” or “guessing” do not apply to trials which are initiated to verify a Sue de Coq, a unique rectangle or any other solving technique, even though such trials will occasionally reveal a solution.
-I’m glad this occurred with the second trial of Insane 4X5.
-It can be accepted as practical reality, undeserving of controversy.
+But clearly, labels of “trial and error” or “guessing” do not apply to trials which are logically constructed as a last resort, even though such trials will occasionally reveal a solution.